-As lava hits the sea, plumes of gas and shards of glass shoot into air
+Fissure reactivates in lower Puna, spilling lava toward geothermal plant

 - And a day earlier, four people were airlifted to safety and at least four homes were destroyed in lower Puna as activity from fissure 20 increased.
 That activity continued through the weekend and into Monday as new fissures and older ones continued their explosive lava flows, spitting out towering, 200-foot lava fountains that lit up the night sky and set off thunderous gas explosions that could be heard for miles around.

-The laze hazard is the newest to face Puna residents, and scientists said hydrochloric acide in the plume was about as corrosive as diluted battery acid.
+Laze is the newest hazard facing Puna residents, with scientists warning hydrochloric acid in the plume was about as corrosive as diluted battery acid.
 The glass, meanwhile, was in the form of fine glass shards.

 On Sunday, Gov. David Ige again visited the Big Island, seeking to reassure residents.